Gennalynb123/flask_portfolio/README.md

 # AP Computer Science Principles Period 3: Jun's Team
+Our website is a personality test that recommends music based on the personality given.
+Although this likely does not gauge the scope of one's actual taste in music, our project purpose was to create a website that is fun and inspirational, which we believe that we achieved to the best of our abilities.
+We also wanted the user to have an interactive and fun experience so adding an interactive feature like recommending them music is a good way to grab their attention.
 ## [Scrum Board](https://github.com/Gennalynb123/flask_portfolio/projects/2)
 ## [Insights with Contributors and Commits](https://github.com/Gennalynb123/flask_portfolio/commits/main)
 ## Table of Contents